Real Cusco Tour

 Best Time

-The Super Sacred Valley Tour is perfect for those who wish to explore the historical and cultural richness of the Incas while enjoying spectacular landscapes.
-Through this experience, you will discover impressive archaeological remains, ancestral traditions and the authenticity of Andean life.
+The Sacred Valley + Maras Moray Tour is perfect for those who wish to explore the historical and cultural richness of the Incas while enjoying breathtaking landscapes.
+Through this experience, you will discover impressive archaeological remains, ancestral traditions, and the authenticity of Andean life.
+Since it is an easy and accessible journey for people of all ages, it requires no physical effort, making it an ideal option for those who prefer a more comfortable tour.
+In addition, it is designed to make the most of the day, combining history, nature, and living culture in an environment surrounded by majestic mountains and fertile valleys.

-Hotel pick-up : Between 06:00 a.m. and 06:30 a.m. (coordination of meeting point in case of Airbnb or remote areas).
+• Hotel pick-up: Between 06:00 a.m. and 06:30 a.m. (coordination of meeting point in case of Airbnb or remote areas).

-Departure from Cusco : Beginning of the tour at 07:00 a.m..
+• Departure from Cusco: Beginning of the tour at 07:00 a.m..

-Chinchero : Visit to its archaeological center and exhibition of Andean textiles..
+• Chinchero: Visit to its archaeological center and exhibition of Andean textiles..

-Moray : Exploration of the circular terraces, ancient Inca agricultural laboratory.
+• Moray: Exploration of the circular terraces, ancient Inca agricultural laboratory.

-Maras : Tour of the impressive salt mines with more than 5,000 salt ponds..
+• Maras: Tour of the impressive salt mines with more than 5,000 salt ponds..

-Lunch in Urubamba | Option of buffet lunch with local gastronomy (optional).
+• Lunch in Urubamba: Option of buffet lunch with local gastronomy (optional).

-Ollantaytambo : Visit to the Inca fortress and its impressive terraces..
+• Ollantaytambo: Visit to the Inca fortress and its impressive terraces..

-Pisac : Exploration of the handicraft market and Inca archaeological site.
+• Pisac: Exploration of the handicraft market and Inca archaeological site.

-Return to Cusco : Arrival at approximately 19:00 hours..
+• Return to Cusco: Arrival at approximately 19:00 hours..

-End of service : Descent at Plaza San Francisco (a few blocks from Plaza de Armas)..
+• End of service: Descent at Plaza San Francisco (a few blocks from Plaza de Armas).

 We start the tour by picking you up from the door of your hotel in the historic center of Cusco and ends in the center of the city, in the Plaza Regocijo or Plaza San Francisco.